-If you’re planning a cycling holiday, you need to carefully choose what to take.
+If you’re planning a cycling holiday or bike tour, you need to carefully choose what to take.

 Too many inexperienced cyclists will end up carrying too much surplus gear and once they realize the reality of the increased weight and how most of it is not actually needed anyway, before long they’re sending it back home.